 While the baby is learning and making progress in the transition from the breast milk to other sources of nourishment, the mother must not at anytime tempt or pamper the baby again with the breast milk.

 Similarly, in the process of weaning your soul from its former inclinations, passions and addictions you must be determined and disciplined, and not carelessly expose your soul to anything that will again defile or corrupt it or stir up its former sinful affections.

 You must never be tired of refusing to gratify the desires or lusts of the flesh by yielding yourself always to the Holy Spirit and depending on His help and power.

-Beloved, it is very dangerous to be careless about your soul by not filtering or screening what you allow to enter into your mind through its gateway – your eyes and your ears.
+Beloved, it is very dangerous to be careless about your soul by not filtering or screening what you allow to enter into your mind through its gateways – your eyes and your ears.

 Therefore, “Above every charge keep thy heart, for out of it are the outgoings of life.”
 (Prov.
 4:23 YLT).

-Prayer: My Dear Holy Spirit, help and strengthen me to be disciplined and resolute in weaning my soul from its former sinful inclinations, affections and addictions, in Jesus’ name.
+Prayer: My Dear Holy Spirit, help and strengthen me to be disciplined and resolute in weaning my soul from its former sinful and selfish inclinations, affections and addictions, in Jesus’ name.
 Amen.